Lepton Flavor Violating $B\to K^*_2(1430)\mu^{\pm}\tau^{\mp}$ Decays: Conclusions

 \section{Conclusions}

-Inspired by the present $B$ physics anomalies, we investigate the LFV $B\to K^*_2\mu^{\pm}\tau^{\mp}$ decays.
+Inspired by the current $B$ physics anomalies, we investigate the LFV $B\to K^*_2\mu^{\pm}\tau^{\mp}$ decays.
 These decays are forbidden in the SM and hence any hint of these decays would imply a smoking gun signal of physics beyond the SM.
 In this work, we compute the two-fold angular distribution of $B\to K^*_2\ell_1\ell_2$ in presence of vector, axial-vector, scalar and pseudo-scalar NP interactions.
-From the differential decay distribution, we extract two observables the branching fraction and the lepton forward-backward asymmetry.
+From the differential decay distribution, we extract two observables: the branching fraction and the lepton forward-backward asymmetry.
 Finally, we calculate these observables in the vector $U_1$ LQ model which is a very popular model in explaining all the $B$ anomalies.
-In particular, we compute the upper limits of the branching fraction and the forward-backward asymmetry at the $90\%$ confidence level.
+In particular, we compute the upper limits of the branching fraction and the forward-backward asymmetry at $90\%$ confidence level.
+We find that the upper limits of branching fractions are $ \mathcal{O}(10^{-7})$.
 We hope these upper limits may be measurable at LHCb.